-Notwithstanding the above, where there is an extremely urgent and/or life-threatening situation in the workplace, particularly with regard to serious violence, the most important concern is for the immediate safety and well-being of the affected employee.
+Notwithstanding the above, where there is an extremely urgent and/or life-threatening situation in the workplace, particularly regarding serious violence, the most important concern is for the immediate safety and well-being of the affected worker.
 Depending upon the situation, the most immediate need may be to call the police, fire department or paramedics.
-Employee safety and security is of paramount importance and therefore, common sense must prevail.
+Worker safety and security is of paramount importance and therefore, common sense must prevail.

-If you have any questions regarding the above policy you may contact Kathryn Westoll, Managing Director, and/or Mike Payette, Artistic Director.
+If you have any questions regarding the above policy you may contact Kathryn Westoll, Executive Director, and/or Jimmy Blais, Artistic Director.

 Not to worry, we at Geordie understand things come up!
 Up until 2 hours before the show that you have tickets for, we can exchange your tickets for another performance of the same production.
 Simply call our box office beforehand to arrange your exchange: (514) 845-9810.
 Exchanges cannot be made after a missed performance.

 Doors open 30 minutes before showtime, we suggest that you arrive at least 15-20 minutes before showtime, but be aware seating is general admission.
 Tickets can be picked up starting 1 hour before the show.

 To redeem a coupon or gift certificate, please call the Geordie office at (514) 845-9810 and quote the certificate number.
 Coupons and vouchers cannot be redeemed at the door without a reservation.